Psychological Thriller · Limited Series · Chicago

 Core Hooks

-Visibility as horror · Confessional media · Queer and faith narratives under a true-crime lens · The haunting consequence of digital immortality.
+Visibility as horror · Confessional media · Queer repression and faith under a true-crime gaze · The haunting consequence of digital immortality.

 Press Targets

-Essence, Blavity, Shadow and Act, AfroTech, IndieWire, horror and queer genre outlets, plus festival press corridors.
+Essence, Blavity, Shadow and Act, AfroTech, IndieWire, horror and queer genre outlets, and festival press corridors across Chicago, LA, and New York.

 Team